LogicSkills: A Structured Benchmark for Formal Reasoning in Large Language Models: Abstract

 \section{Abstract}

-Large language models have demonstrated notable performance across various logical reasoning benchmarks.
-However, it remains unclear which core \emph{logical skills} they truly master.
-To address this, we introduce \textsc{LogicSkills}, a unified benchmark designed to isolate three fundamental skills in formal reasoning: (i) \emph{formal symbolization}\textemdash{}translating premises into first-order logic; (ii) \emph{countermodel construction}\textemdash{}formulating a finite structure in which all premises are true while the conclusion is false; and (iii) \emph{validity assessment}\textemdash{}deciding whether a conclusion follows from a given set of premises.
-Items are drawn from the two-variable fragment of first-order logic (without identity) and are presented in both natural English and a Carroll-style language with nonce words.
-All examples are verified for correctness and non-triviality using the SMT solver Z3.
-Across leading models, performance is high on validity but substantially lower on symbolization and countermodel construction, suggesting reliance on surface-level patterns rather than genuine symbolic or rule-based reasoning.
+Large language models perform well on many logical reasoning benchmarks, but it remains unclear which core logical skills they truly master.
+To address this, we introduce \textsc{LogicSkills}, a benchmark that isolates three fundamental logical skills: (i) \emph{formal symbolization}\textemdash{}translating premises into first-order logic; (ii) \emph{countermodel construction}\textemdash{}showing that an argument is logically invalid by constructing a finite countermodel; and (iii) \emph{validity assessment}\textemdash{}determining whether a conclusion follows from a set of premises.
+Items are drawn from the two-variable fragment of first-order logic without identity and are presented in both English and a Carrollian nonce-word language.
+All instances are solver-verified with Z3 for correctness and non-triviality.
+Across conventional instruction-tuned LLMs, performance is high on \emph{validity assessment} but substantially lower on \emph{formal symbolization} and \emph{countermodel construction}, highlighting that high task-level accuracy can mask weaknesses in core logical skills.
+In contrast, recent reasoning-tuned models perform strongly across all three tasks, suggesting a more systematic logical skill profile.